8:00am – Holy Communion (60 people max)

 Please follow us on Facebook for the most up to date information or if you are not on social media, please contact the office to be put on our newsletter list.

-Every two weeks we will be producing a scaled back Keeping in Touch called St. Mary’s News.
-It will have updates and any special prayer requests.
+Every two weeks we produce St. Mary’s News.
+It has updates and any special prayer requests.
 You can find the most current one on our home page.

 The church office is currently closed.
 Emma is working from home and is available on the usual office number (02392 321380) M-F 9:30-2:30.
 In person or Zoom appointments are available, please contact Emma to schedule.